-- 4.6 To be allowed to apply for a licence to sponsor sportspeople, you must be a sporting body, sports club, events organiser or other organiser operating, or intending to work in the sporting sector.
-If you are an agent, you cannot be a sponsor for sports people under this category. - 4.7 Before applying, you must make sure you have an endorsement from the Home Office approved governing body for your specific sport.
+- 4.6 To be allowed to apply for a licence to sponsor sportspeople, you must be a sporting body, sports club, events organiser or other organiser operating, or intending to work in, the sporting sector.
+You must be based in the UK you cannot sponsor migrants under these provisions if you are an overseas-based sports club or organisation.
+You also cannot be a sponsor for sportspeople under these provisions if you are an agent. - 4.7 Before applying, you must make sure you have an endorsement from the Home Office approved governing body for your specific sport.
 The list of governing bodies currently approved by us is in Appendix M to the Immigration Rules.
 Through its endorsement, the sports governing body confirms to us that you are a genuine club or equivalent, and you have a legitimate requirement to bring migrants to the UK as sportspeople.